Azure/azure-sdk-for-js/sdk/test-utils/recorder/ASSET_SYNC_MIGRATION.md

     classDef green fill:#548235,stroke:#333,stroke-width:2px
     classDef orange fill:#C65911,stroke:#333,stroke-width:2px
     classDef blue fill:#305496,stroke:#333,stroke-width:2px
+    classDef purple fill:#6600cc,stroke:#333,stroke-width:2px
     class p1 orange
     class p2 green
     class p3 blue
+    class p4 purple
 ```

 ### Inspecting recordings with asset sync enabled

 Often, when re-recording tests, you will want to inspect the recordings that have been made, either to debug something or to make sure secrets have been sanitized properly.
-With asset sync enabled, the recordings are no longer stored in the same place as your SDK.
+With asset sync workflow enabled, the recordings are no longer stored in the same place as your SDK.
 You'll need to follow the following process to find them:

 1. Navigate to the root of the `azure-sdk-for-js` repo.
 1. Go into the `.assets` directory.
 This will contain a file called `.breadcrumb`; open it and find the entry that matches your SDK.
 This will give you the name of the directory within `.assets` that your recordings are located in.